Concept by Tina Thomas. Source code written by Niek van Suchtelen and Jerry Wilhite

 One case which supports the theory that only a portion of the total POWs held by the North Vietnamese were released as part of the Paris peace settlement in February-March 1973 - involves a civilian named Bobby Jo Keesee.
 Keesee was a Korean War veteran reportedly turned criminal, who hijacked an aircraft from Thailand and forced it to land on a North Vietnamese beach on September 18, 1970.
 He was captured and afterwards held in various military prison facilities in NVN until his release on March 14, 1973.
 His presence in the NVN prison camp system was unknown by other military prisoners for the term of his imprisonment, until his existence was discovered by accident only days before the general prisoner release in the spring of 1973 by an American POW.
 Keesee had been held in a separate section of the Hoa Lo Prison away from all other Americans, and had purposefully not been listed as a prisoner by the North Vietnamese.
 He may yet be imprisoned there it not for a unified effort on the part of other POWs to see that he was released with them.

-Upon his return to the U.S., Keesee reported in de-briefings that while he was in captivity he saw Kelly Patterson's name scratched on a cell wall in a remote North Vietnamese prison near the Chinese border.
+Upon his return to the U.S., Keesee told Kelly's brother during a face-to-face meeting in 1973 that while he was in captivity he saw Kelly Patterson's name scratched on a cell wall in a remote North Vietnamese prison near the Chinese border.

 Click Here To Review Evidence Of A Likely Secret Underground Prison Facility Built In Hanoi 1970